 36636.
-Modification of plan by resolution after public hearing; Adoption of resolution of intention; Modification of improvements and activities by adoption of resolution after public hearing
+Modification of plan by resolution after public hearing; Adoption of resolution of intention

 - (a) Upon the written request of the owners' association, the city council may modify the management district plan after conducting one public hearing on the proposed modifications.
 The city council may modify the improvements and activities to be funded with the revenue derived from the levy of the assessments by adopting a resolution determining to make the modifications after holding a public hearing on the proposed modifications.
 If the modification includes the levy of a new or increased assessment, the city council shall comply with Section 36623.
-Notice of all other public hearings pursuant to this section shall comply with both of the following: - (1) The resolution of intention shall be published in a newspaper of general circulation in the city once at least seven days before the public hearing. - (2) A complete copy of the resolution of intention shall be mailed by first class mail, at least 10 days before the public hearing, to each business owner or property owner affected by the proposed modification.

-(b) The city council shall adopt a resolution of intention which states the proposed modification prior to the public hearing required by this section.
+Notice of all other public hearings pursuant to this section shall comply with both of the following: - (1) The resolution of intention shall be published in a newspaper of general circulation in the city once at least seven days before the public hearing. - (2) A complete copy of the resolution of intention shall be mailed by first class mail, at least 10 days before the public hearing, to each business owner or property owner affected by the proposed modification. - (b) The city council shall adopt a resolution of intention which states the proposed modification prior to the public hearing required by this section.
 The public hearing shall be held not more than 90 days after the adoption of the resolution of intention.